simozhou/spacepig/Codes and more.md

 Deduplication is needed for an increased accuracy in variant calling, that will have to be performed later on. **But when do we want to perform deduplication?**

+A main point that we have to implement inside our pipeline is the proper determination of the tumoral bam and the normal bam.
+Because in the task of the ancestry only the normal bam is needed.

 # Task #1

 Easy peasy, example for Normal.bam